MichaeltheCoder7/OML_GPT/README.md

 As a technical writer, I want to create detailed documentation and training materials for the system, so that future developers and users can easily understand and use the application.
 6. **Deployment and Monitoring**\
 As a DevOps engineer, I want to deploy the application in a production environment with effective monitoring and logging, so that we can ensure its continuous operation and quickly address any issues that arise.
+7. **Search and Query Functionality**\
+As a user, I want to perform semantic searches using natural language queries and get contextually relevant results.
+8. **Database Query Performance Optimization**\
+As a database administrator, I want to optimize the database indexing strategy to reduce query execution times for complex queries.
 ### Sprint
 #### Sprint 1: Project Initialization and Future Planning (week2)
 * Objective: Set the foundation for the project.